codeBelt/generate-template-files/README.md

 A generator to create custom template files for all your boilerplate, scaffolding, skeleton, templating code that you need to create over and over again.

+> Found this usefull? give it a :star:

 ## Install

 With [NPM](http://npmjs.com):